jgkramer/jgkramer.github.io/_drafts/post8_solarmath.md

 The strong hours in the summer are particularly long because the sun rises in the north-east, and gets to due east around 9:00 a.m.
 (8 a.m. standard time).
 At this point an east-west orientation can point a panel directly at the sun.
 Ih the afternoon, the sun gets to due west around 5:00 p.m.
 (4 p.m. standard time).
 So the hours where the panel can get a nearly-perpendicular angle to the sun span more than this 8-hour period.

+There are a few other features of the generation chart I noticed that are less intuitive:  First, the darkest winter months of December / January seem to be outliers to the downside (i.e., November and February represent big steps-up in generation).
+Second, the maximum generation months do not appear to be symmetrical around June (the month with the most hours of daylight), but instead appear to be skewed towards the spring: April and May are better generation months that July and August.

+Let's dig in.

 <!--more-->

 ### A Simplified Model of Solar Panels